-In rear-end minor collisions, even under identical $\Delta V$ conditions, the damage patterns observed in both the struck and striking vehicles can vary significantly.
-These damage patterns are influenced by various factors, including the type of car and occurrences of under-riding or overriding, among others.
+In rear-end or reverse minor collisions, even under identical ΔV conditions, the damage patterns observed in both the struck and striking vehicles can vary significantly.
+These damage patterns are influenced by various factors, including the type of car and occurrences of underriding or over-riding, among others.